-Reedsy Book Editor
+2. Reedsy Book Editor

-- Import .doc files from other processing softwares
+- Import .doc files from other processing softwares.

-- Use commenting and track changes to work with editors in-document
+- Use commenting and track changes to work with editors in-document.

-- Apply basic formatting to the entire manuscript
+- Apply basic formatting to the entire manuscript.

-- This software is super user-friendly, and Reedsy has a ton of articles and FAQ’s to help you along the process
+- This software is super user-friendly, and Reedsy has a ton of articles and FAQs to help you along the process.

 - There aren’t a ton of formatting features with Reedsy—you do get the basics, but not much else

-- This formatting software isn’t very powerful.
+- This book formatting software isn’t very powerful.
 The features are quite limited, so while your manuscript will be clean, it won’t be particularly nice.

 Paid Book Formatting Software

-I talked about how free formatting software can save you some cash, and paid book formatting software might seem like an expensive alternative.
+I talked about how free book formatting software can save you some cash, and paid book formatting software might seem like an expensive alternative.
 However, these software options will still be cheaper than hiring a formatter.
-You may even have some of these software options already downloaded, and you may be using them to draft your novel already!
+And many of them have book writing software options as well.

 With that in mind, here are some paid book formatting software options to take a look at if you’re thinking about investing: